A Unified Framework for Pattern Recovery in Penalized and Thresholded Estimation and its Geometry: Pattern Recovery in Penalized Estimation: Accessibility, Noiseless Recovery and the Irrepresentability Condition

-has non-empty interior. \end{proposition} Clearly, Proposition~\ref{prop:attainability} demonstrates that under a uniqueness assumption, accessibility of a pattern already implies that the pattern can be detected by the penalized procedure with positive probability, provided that $y$ is generated by a continuous distribution taking on all values in $\R^n$. \cite{HejnyEtAl23TR} call this concept attainability which they view in an asymptotic setting for SLOPE. \begin{corollary} Let $X \in \R^{n \times p}$, $\lambda > 0$ and $\pen:\R^p \to \R$ be a real-valued polyhedral gauge.
-Let $\beta \in \R^p$ have an accessible pattern and assume that uniform uniqueness holds.
-If $Y$ follows a distribution with a positive Lebesgue-density on $\R^n$, then
+Clearly, Proposition~\ref{prop:attainability} demonstrates that under a uniqueness assumption, accessibility of a pattern already implies that the pattern can be detected by the penalized procedure with positive probability, provided that $y$ is generated by a continuous distribution taking on all values in $\R^n$.
+This is summarized in the corollary below.
+It is related to the concept of attainability in \cite{HejnyEtAl23TR} which they view for SLOPE in an asymptotic setting.